Friends of Cancer Research

 - Director, Office of Generic Drug Policy at the FD

-With these goals in mind, I proposed a new site architecture to speak directly to each of the stakeholders.
-Navigation helps partners, patients and policy makers quickly find the content they are looking for.
+The new navigation helps partners, patients and policy makers quickly find the content they are looking for.
 Simplifying resources (fact sheets and a glossary of cancer terms) makes it easy for the public to understand the science behind their work.
 Clear language describing Friends’ mission makes it easy for all stakeholders to understand and remember the organization.